Acupuncture & Natural Healing Therapies

 image

-Research suggests acupuncture offers a long-term reduction of symptoms and improvement because it does not only reflect changes on a musculoskeletal level, it also improves function directly by linking to autonomic brain regions that control blood vessel diameter and blood flow to the relevant nerve(s).
-Acupuncture nourishes the body by increasing blood flow to areas that have poor blood circulation and helps tight muscles to relax.
-Most importantly, Acupuncture reduces inflammation and helps to stimulate the production of endorphin, the hormone that naturally occurs in the body that works as a pain-reliever.
+According to research, acupuncture is a helpful treatment option for long-term reduction of symptoms and improvement because it not only induces changes on a musculoskeletal level, but also improves function directly by connecting to autonomic brain regions that control blood vessel diameter and blood flow to the relevant nerve(s).
+Acupuncture helps the body by increasing blood flow to areas that have poor blood circulation and relaxes tight muscles.
+Moreover, it helps to reduce inflammation and stimulates the production of endorphins, the hormone that naturally occurs in the body and acts as a pain-reliever.